developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 VAR\_POP
 VAR\_SAMP

-## Running Queries Directly on Teradata Through Dremio[​](#running-queries-directly-on-teradata-through-dremio "Direct link to Running Queries Directly on Teradata Through Dremio")
+## Running Queries Directly on Teradata Through Dremio

 Dremio users can run pass queries through Dremio to run on Teradata.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).